yasingul/profile/README.md

 - 🌱 I’m currently learning C# 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about C# and Unity
-- ⚡ Fun fact: I love to draw
+- ⚡ Fun fact: I love to draw and you can visit my Instagram profile

 ### Connect with me: